limingth/hands-on-rails/how-to-create-an-ubuntu-on-aws.md

+# How to use AWS

-# how to create an uBuntu Virtual Machine on AWS
+## Create an uBuntu Virtual Machine on AWS

 ### Register on aws.amazon.com